 As humans, we have a deep desire to connect, to belong, and this natural.
 But too often we try to fit in so much that we stop being ourselves in the process.

 What Really Matters

-Today, at 23, I have almost the opposite outlook I did at 17.
+Today, I have almost the opposite outlook I did at 17.
 I know that I hardly ever fit in.

 Long passed are the days when I wondered whether I was “missing out” on something everyone else is doing.
 By making myself a Schooler, I learned the only experience we should fear missing out on is the experience of discovering who we really are.